Growing up, I believed that skinny was pretty. And that everything else was unattractive. Unworthy. Meant to be criticized.

 I know what it is like to hate my body.
 And I know what it is like to appreciate and love the gift of my body.
 I promise, the journey it takes to do the latter is worth every step.

 Although our culture may tell you different, you are meant to love the precious body that God has crafted for you, Lovely Young Woman.
 I hope you’ll join us as we tell our stories and encourage each other to spend time in God’s Word @body_truth.

-My prayer is this Insta account will be one of the many truth-filled places you will run to in the morning, before you are bombarded by messages that persuade you to compare and condemn.
+My prayer is that body_truth on IG will be one of the many truth-filled places you will run to in the morning, before you are bombarded by messages that persuade you to compare and condemn.
 May you be empowered to believe the TRUTH.
 You are intentionally and wonderfully made!